 Does he boast and brag?
 It’s a sign of insecurity or a red flag of a self-absorbed narcissist.
 Either way, you need to pass on him.

-Is he vague about his who he is and his past?
-He’s hiding something, maybe a wife or girlfriend, financial problems or a jillion other personal problems.
+Is he vague about who he is and his past?
+He’s hiding something, maybe a wife or girlfriend, financial problems, or a jillion other personal problems.

 Bottom-line, if a man’s message pings your gut, it’s your intuition trying to warn you, this guy may be bad news.